top of page

 The Heidelberg Club is probably one of the oldest men’s clubs in the Transvaal.
 Founded in 1892, the clubhouse was built in 1897.
 It was the second club in the Transvaal to be granted a liquor licence.Ever since its establishment, the club has always been able to boast a strong membership, with its male only policy, one can ensure enjoyment of a game of billiards, while relaxing with a cold beer.
 Well known members were Dr. J O’Reilly, who was also known as a brilliant billiards player.
 Dr. EJ Nixon, A von Geusau, A van Driel and FS McHattie also gathered at the club, where businessmen and families could relax after a day’s work.
 Today, visitors can enjoy a variety of dishes at the fireplace where Eugene Marais and Dr AG Visser once sat.

-“I am born and bred in Heidelberg and glad to see the nostalgia and history is protected for the future,” Carlos said.
+Reflecting on the preservation project, Carlos Neto noted: "I am born and bred in Heidelberg and glad to see the nostalgia and history is protected for the future."
+Today, modern patrons can sit by the same historic fireplace utilized by Visser and Marais while enjoying a contemporary menu.